Freelance Writer

 When did you know you were a “good writer”?
 Did you get told that frequently growing up?

-Asked by mary_eggers over 11 years ago
+Asked by mary_eggers about 12 years ago

 I've always been a fairly competent writer, mostly because I've always been a voracious reader.
 Reading is a big part of writing well--it introduces you to sentence structure, helps you recognize misspellings and grammatical errors.
 It also teaches you how to break the rules, which is more important than you might think.
 In answer to your question, yes, I was told that I was a good writer in elementary school, high school and college.
 Of course, the definition of "good" writing changes rapidly as you move beyond essays and term papers.
 In college, I learned that I am a terrible creative writer.
 I like to infuse creativity into non-fiction and technical writing, but when it comes to poetry or short stories, I'm hopeless.
 The moral of the story is that if you fail at one type of writing--or if you've never been told that you're a good writer--don't give up!